 Senior Director, Food Portfolio , The Pew Charitable Trusts

-Erik D. Olson is the director of food programs.
+Erik D. Olson is the senior director of Pew's food portfolio.
 He oversees work aimed at improving food safety, strengthening safety and nutrition standards for foods served in the nation’s schools, and reviewing the adequacy of the U.S. Food and Drug Administration’s programs regulating chemicals added to food.
 In all, he has more than 25 years of experience in consumer, public health, and environmental policy and advocacy.

 Until November 2008, Erik was deputy staff director and general counsel of the U.S. Senate Committee on Environment and Public Works.
 During his tenure at the Senate, he worked on health threats from toxic chemicals -- playing a key role in major legislation -- and staffed hearings on global warming, clean water, children’s environmental health, clean air, and environmental justice, among other issues.
 He also helped to negotiate the key provisions enacted in the Consumer Product Safety Improvement Act of 2008 and the green buildings and green schools provisions of the Energy Independent Security Act of 2007.